Perfect keto chocolate chip cookies should have a cakey texture and just the right rippled appearance on top.

 Secret Weapon #2: Nut Butter

-Nut butter added the perfect texture to these cookies and really rounded out the macros perfectly.
+Nut butter added the perfect texture to these keto chocolate chip cookies and really rounded out the macros perfectly.

 In this recipe, I've used macadamia nut butter.
 You can use any nut butter you wish to.
-Just keep an eye on the carb content of the nut butter and make sure there are no added sugars.
+Just keep an eye on the carb content and hidden added sugars when you purchase your nut butter.
+Keep a close eye on that ingredients list!

 Low Carb Chocolate Chip Cookies